 There are many ways to approach writing a business plan, and some are better than others.
 Can you find a completed business plan that matches your business, change the names, and call that your own?
 Or is a business plan template a better idea?

 Let’s take a quick look at the pros and cons of using business plan templates to start your planning process.
 Or, if you want to jump right in, fill out the form on the right to download our free template and get started.

 The pros of business plan templates

 A good business plan template can really help you get your thoughts organized.
 It can provide a guideline, so that you're not stuck looking at a blank page trying to figure out where to start.
 And it can show you the general layout of a standard business plan.

 If you need more than a free template can provide, look into software solutions like Business Plan Pro, which provides more help and customization options than any template can.

 And you have to know enough about the process to be sure you're getting all the numbers in the right places.
-Also, typically there are no instructions to go along with a template, so if you don't already know what you're doing, the process of writing your business plan isn't going to be that much easier with a template.
+Also, typically there are limited instructions to go along with a template, so if you don't already know what you're doing, the process of writing your business plan isn't going to be that much easier with a template.

 Finally, merging data from Excel spreadsheets into your document is harder than it looks.
 It’s not easy to keep everything completely up-to-date as you make changes to your numbers.
 And integrating the right charts and graphs into your template is not as easy as it seems.

 However, if you’re new to business planning and just want to get a sense of what a plan looks like and want to get the process started quickly (and cheaply!) then downloading a template is a great way to get started.